Unemployment is down 50,000 to 2.53 million, with employment up to nearly 30 million, reports Shamik Das.

 • The employment rate for those aged from 16 to 64 was 71.3 per cent, up 0.5 on March to May 2012 and up 0.9 on a year earlier.
 There were 29.59 million people in employment aged 16 and over, up 212,000 on March to May 2012 and up 510,000 on a year earlier;

 • The unemployment rate was 7.9 per cent of the economically active population, down 0.2 on March to May 2012 and down 0.3 on a year earlier.
 There were 2.53 million unemployed people, down 50,000 on March to May 2012 and on a year earlier;

 • The inactivity rate for those aged from 16 to 64 was 22.5 per cent, down 0.3 on March to May 2012 and down 0.8 on a year earlier.
 There were 9.04 million economically inactive people aged from 16 to 64, down 138,000 on March to May 2012 and down 314,000 on a year earlier;

 • Total pay (including bonuses) rose by 1.7 per cent on a year earlier, up 0.1 from May to July 2012.
 Regular pay (excluding bonuses) rose by 2.0 per cent on a year earlier, up 0.1 from May to July.

 We will have more detailed analysis of today’s labour market stats from Duncan Weldon later today on Left Foot Forward.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.